-- 3. If it is decided to make a referral to the IFD, parents/carers will be contacted to inform them that the referral is being made unless to do so would place the child at further risk of harm or could impact on a police investigation (the IFD is able to provide advice on this). - 4.
-If it is considered likely that by informing parents/carers of the referral will increase the risk to the child(ren) advice must be sought from the IFD before informing, the Parent/Carer. - 5.
+- risk of harm or could impact on a police investigation (the IFD is able to provide advice on this). - 4.
+If it is considered likely that by informing parents/carers of the referral will increase the risk to the child (ren) advice MUST BE SOUGHT FROM IFD before INFORMING, the PARENT/CARER. - 5.
 The steps outlined in section 23 below, 'Dealing with a Disclosure', will be followed by staff members to record details of any concerns which must be done as soon as possible and on the same day.
 The signed and dated recording must be a clear, precise, factual account of the observations. - 6.
-Where the IFD have been contacted for advice and indicate a referral should be made, the DSL will ensure the correct online forms at point 1 in this section above are completed immediately. - 7.
-The School's child protection records must reflect who was spoken to at the IFD along with the time and date of that contact.
-They must also clearly record any advice given and what steps the School has taken.
-This will include where there are disagreements between the School and the IFD, and will clearly indicate what next steps the School is taking to resolve the disagreement.
+Where IFD have been contacted for advice and indicate a referral should be made, the Designated Safeguarding Lead will ensure the correct online forms at point 1 in this section above are completed immediately. - 7.
+The school child protection records must reflect who was spoken to at IFD along with the time and date of that contact.
+The school child protection records must also clearly record any advice given and what steps the school have taken.
+This will include where there are disagreements between school and IFD and will clearly indicate what next steps the school is taking to resolve the disagreement.

-Information Sharing
+11.3 Information Sharing

-- 1. The School will comply with the information sharing aspects of KCSiE 2023, which are outlined at paragraph 2. - 2.
+- 1. Our school will comply with the information sharing aspects of KCSiE 2023 which are outlined at para 2 - 2.
 Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-The School has clear powers to share, hold, and use information for these purposes. - 3.
-As part of meeting a child's needs, the Governing body recognises the importance of information sharing between practitioners and local agencies.
-This includes ensuring arrangements are in place that set out clearly the processes and principles for sharing information within the School or and with children's social care, the safeguarding partners, other organisations, agencies, and practitioners as required. - 4.
-School staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care. - 5.
-The Governing body is aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR), place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+Schools and colleges have clear powers to share, hold and use information for these purposes. - 3.
+As part of meeting a child's needs, it is important for governing bodies and proprietors to recognise the importance of information sharing between practitioners and local agencies.
+This should include ensuring arrangements are in place that set out clearly the processes and principles for sharing information within the school or college and with children's social care, the safeguarding partners, other organisations, agencies, and practitioners as required. - 4.
+School and college staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care. - 5.
+It is important that governing bodies and proprietors are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure. - 6.
+Governing bodies and proprietors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
+This includes: - a) Being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'.